medic/medic-docs/md/dev/workflow.md

 If you decide to create a Pull Request then create one feature branch in each of the repositories you update.
 The name of the feature branch should be in the form `{issue-number}-{readable-name}`, for example `1104-inclusive-export`.
 Once you're satisfied with your changes:

-1. submit a Pull Request for each of the branches
+1. Submit a PR for each of the branches.
-2. link from the original Issue to the PRs
+2. Link from the PR to the original issue or vice versa.
-3. assign the issue to another developer for review
+3. Assign the original issue to another developer for review, the PR can be left unassigned since it's linked on the original issue.

 When reviewing PRs: